 Treating Arthritis – Can Avenue Health help?

-Osteopathic or McTimoney Chiropractic treatment can do a great deal to reduce pain, ease swelling and improve mobility and range of joint movement.
+Osteopathic treatment can do a great deal to reduce pain, ease swelling and improve mobility and range of joint movement.
 Our approach to treating arthritis is aimed at improving mobility and reducing inflammation by using gentle, manual techniques on joints, muscles and ligaments.
 At Avenue Health, in our practices in Cheam, Worcester Park and Selsdon, Surrey, you will be given positive advice related to your lifestyle about how you use your body.
 Our practitioners spend a large amount of their time dealing with the pain and suffering caused by arthritis.
 Many people mistakenly assume that arthritis is untreatable and that they must learn to live with their symptoms.

 What is arthritis?